 Mini Fizzy Science Activity for Kids

-This fizzy science activity is a fun way for kids to engage independently in a small group activity.
-Fun and learning go together when activities are colorful, engaging, and hands-on.
+This pretend volcano is a fun way for kids to participate in a fizzy science activity.
 Be prepared for a little mess and a whole lot of fun with this mini volcano activity.

 This post contains affiliate links.
 Privacy and Disclosure

-Kids love making things that bubble and fizz.
-That's why volcano activities are so popular.
+Kids love making things that bubble and fizz and pop!
+That's why pretend volcano activities are so popular.

 This activity is easy to set up with some recyclables and basic craft supplies.